SkyDomes

 Solar radiation

-Use the clear_sky function to calculate the solar radiation on a horizontal plane as a function of day of year, latitude (in radians) and the relative solar time of the day (f = 0 is sunrise, f = 1 is sunset).
-The function returns the total solar radiation in W/m² as well as direct and diffuse components.
+Use the clear_sky function to calculate the solar radiation on a horizontal plane as a function of day of year, latitude (in degrees) and the relative solar time of the day (f = 0 is sunrise, f = 1 is sunset).
+The function returns a named tuple with the total, direct and diffuse solar radiation in W/m² as well as the solar zenith and azimuth angles in degrees.
 For example:

 DOY = 182